-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Bigfork School District, Flathead County, Montana as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Bigfork Public Schools, Flathead County, Montana basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Bigfork Public Schools, Flathead County, Montana as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Bigfork Public Schools, Flathead County, Montana basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the Bigfork Public Schools, Flathead County, Montana, as of June 30, 2022, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the Bigfork Public Schools, Flathead County, Montana, as of June 30, 2023, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.